 What is Knee Replacement Surgery?

-Knee replacement surgery, or knee arthroplasty, offers pain relief and improved movement to those suffering from advanced arthritis of the knee or a weakened knee joint.
+A knee replacement surgery in Singapore, or knee arthroplasty, offers pain relief and improved movement to those suffering from advanced arthritis of the knee or a weakened knee joint with procedure is done with our trusted knee replacement specialist here in Singapore.

 The knee joint is made up of the lower end of your thigh bone (femur) and the upper end of your shin bone (tibia).
 These normally glide over each other easily because they are covered by smooth cartilage.
 In most cases, the cartilage is worn away and the surface of the knee becomes pitted, eroded, and uneven.
 This causes pain, stiffness, instability, and a change in body alignment.